Reopening of the Strait of Hormuz causes oil prices to plummet

 No hay anuncios

 As for the markets, after the stock exchanges opened the day with slight falls, following Iran's announcement to reopen the Strait of Hormuz, they turned to positive territory, with rises of around 2%.
-Specifically, the Ibex-35 closed just below its historical highs.
+Specifically, the Ibex-35 closed by touching its historic highs.
 The Spanish stock market indicator rose by 2.18% this Friday.
-The Spanish selective closed the session at 18,484.5 points, after gaining 395 points.
-Since the beginning of the year, and despite the impact of the war, the index has appreciated by 6.8%.
+The Spanish selective index closed the session at 18,484.5 points, after gaining 395 points.
+Since the beginning of the year, and despite the impact of the war, the index has gained 6.8%.

 Cargando